darkawesome/blog/content/blog/Voronoi.md

 draft: true
 ---

 The following is work from my undergrad apart of a geology class in 2023 using voroni polygons and other tools to look at air quality in California.
+I have left in the instructions from the class.
+While some of the code is mine parts are from the professor Dr.G.
 <!--more-->

 ## Lab 4: Using Voronoi Polygons for Air Quality Monitoring Network Design